rsanchezmo/jaxer/docs/index.rst

 deep learning model.
 In this case, a **transformer** for time series prediction.
 I have decided to predict cryptocurrency due to the availability of the data.
 However, this could be used for any other time series data, such as market stocks.

+However, it ended up in trying to solve cryptocurrency prediction, which is a complex problem, with different approaches:

+- **Mean prediction**: Predict the mean of the next step.
+- **Distribution prediction**: Predict the distribution of the next step (mean and log std) to cover the uncertainty.
+- **Classification prediction**: Predict the next step as a classification problem (discrete grid).

 .. warning::
    This repository is yet under development.